HypothesisWorks/hypothesis/docs/settings.rst

 ========
-Settings
+settings
 ========

 Hypothesis tries to have good defaults for its behaviour, but sometimes that's not enough and you need to tweak it.

-The mechanism for doing this is the :class:`~hypothesis.Settings` object.
+The mechanism for doing this is the :class:`~hypothesis.settings` object.
-You can set up a @given based test to use this using a Settings decorator:
+You can set up a @given based test to use this using a settings decorator:

 :func:`@given <hypothesis.core.given>` invocation as follows:

 .. code:: python

-    from hypothesis import given, Settings
+    from hypothesis import given, settings

     @given(integers())
-    @Settings(max_examples=500)
+    @settings(max_examples=500)
     def test_this_thoroughly(x):
         pass

-This uses a :class:`~hypothesis.Settings` object which causes the test to receive a much larger set of examples than normal.
+This uses a :class:`~hypothesis.settings` object which causes the test to receive a much larger set of examples than normal.

 This may be applied either before or after the given and the results are